StanfordDataCompressionClass/notes/src/homeworks/HW3.md

     ```

-4. [5 points] Manually compute the inverse of `tgca~aa`.
+4. [5 points] Manually compute the inverse of `TGCA~AA`.
 Show your work to get credit (that is you can't just write the final inverse transform but show the steps described above).

 5. [10 points] Implement the BWT inverse transform in `hw3_p2.py` in the `BurrowsWheelerTransform::inverse` function.
 Please add (some) inline comments describing your algorithm.
 What is the time, memory complexity of your BWT inverse transform implementation for an input of length `n`?

-6. [5 points] Notice that the BWT forward transform of typical english language words/sentences have lots of repeated letters.
+6. [5 points] Notice that the BWT forward transform of typical english language words/sentences have lots of consecutive repeated letters.
 For example:

     ```py
     # BWT forward transforms of some english words